Reported losses due to investment scams continue to skyrocket.

 What is a Pig Butchering Scam?

-A pig butchering scam is when scammers convince people to invest in fraudulent schemes.
-They start by gaining your trust, then play with your emotions, and finally, they exploit your financial situation with promises of earning high returns on your investment quickly.
+A pig butchering scam is when criminals build long-term relationships with victims.
+They gradually “fatten them up” with trust before stealing their money.
+These scammers invest weeks or even months building fake romantic or friendship connections.
+They start by gaining your trust, manipulating your emotions, and ultimately exploiting your financial situation with false promises of guaranteed high returns.
 Here are some of the ways they do it.

 FYI: According to the 2022 Internet Crime Report, victims of pig butchering scams are people between the ages of 30 and 49.1 The scammers target people with significant financial resources who flaunt them on social media.